Jermichael Finley: Personal life

 Finley has five sons with his wife Courtney who all live in Aledo, Texas.
+In July 2025, his son Kaydon committed to Notre Dame as a wide receiver.

 He is also the half brother of former Texas A&M running back Jorvorskie Lane.
 According to a November 2007 report, the two still continue to have a relationship with their father.
 They also played with each other growing up, and also were on the same AAU basketball team during their teen years.
 He is also a cousin to Rex Hadnot, a former Houston guard and sixth-round draft pick of the Miami Dolphins in 2004.

 In a 2017 article for the Players' Tribune, Finley detailed the effects of sustaining multiple head and neck injuries in his football career and the recovery process from them.

+In 2024, he received his Bachelor of Science from the University of Texas at Austin, 16 years after initially leaving college.